dominika-malinowska/bridge-risk-assessment-insar/README.md

 ## Installation

-To install a Python environment, use Poetry, which will use the poetry.lock and pyproject.toml to install required dependencies (see: [Installing with poetry.lock](https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock))
+Use Poetry to install Python environment with required dependencies as specified in poetry.lock and pyproject.toml (see: [Installing with poetry.lock](https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock))

 ```bash
 poetry install